Died on the 17th June 2008 at the age of 65 (Green Party)

 artificial ceiling on the potentiality of a significant proportion of the

-By 1959, with slum clearance underway in Wharf Street,
+In 1958, with slum clearance well underway in Wharf Street,

-he had become headmaster of the new Mowmacre Hill junior school and
+he became headmaster of the new Mowmacre Hill junior school.
+He was

-had been president of the City of Leicester Teachers' Association (N.U.T.).
+elected president of the City of Leicester Teachers' Association (N.U.T.)

-It was in 1959, that he became a member of the editorial board of the new
+in 1957 and in 1959 he became a member of the editorial board of the new

 education journal Forum with Brian Simon.
 In the 1960s, he